-Physics // Numerical methods in physics have led to new insights into old problems and have long since allowed the consideration of previously unaddressed phenomena.
+Physics // Numerical methods in physics have led to new insights into old problems, and have long since allowed the consideration of previously unaddressed phenomena.
 In its current state, computation can be viewed as complementary to the traditional routes of experiment and theory.
-For many physicists, myself included, computer physics provides an accessible way of doing physics without the need for substantial experimental resources.
+For many physicists, "computer physics" provides an accessible way of doing physics without the need for substantial experimental resources.
 Literally one only needs a text editor, compiler, and some imagination to be able to start doing physics.
-Furthermore, computational algorithms provide a way of “discovering” physics in a manner similar to the traditional mode of pure research.
+Furthermore, computational algorithms provide a way of "discovering" physics in a manner similar to the traditional mode of pure research.
 Inevitably what follows in this process is the discovery that the same algorithms give the same results.
 In other words, that physics is phenomenologically unified.

 This program calculates the Sternheimer density effect parameters using the prescription given in The International Journal of Applied Radiation and Isotopes33(11), 1189 (1982).
 This utility is a companion to the Range-Energy Calculator.